thanasisn/SDR_enhancement_LAP/Article_B12/Article_remote.md

 duration of at minimum one-minute.

-For the detection of CE cases, we established a baseline of irradiance above which we characterized each data point as an enhancement event and calculated the over irradiance (OI).
-The OI is defined as the irradiance difference of the measured one-minute GHI from the
-$\text{GHI}_{\text{ref}}$ corresponding to cloud-free atmosphere.
-First, we used a simple approach for the determination of
-$\text{GHI}_{\text{ref}}$: The Haurwitz's model (Haurwitz 1945), which is a simple clear sky radiation model and was already adjusted and applied to our data (Natsis, Bais, and Meleti 2023).
+For the detection of CE cases, we established a baseline of irradiance above which we characterized each data point as a CE event and calculated the over irradiance (OI).
+The OI is defined as the irradiance difference of the measured one-minute GHI from the ${GHI}_{ref}$ corresponding to cloud-free atmosphere.
+First, we used a simple approach for the determination of ${GHI}_{ref}$: The Haurwitz's model (Haurwitz 1945), which is a simple clear sky radiation model and was already adjusted and applied to our data in Natsis et al. (2023).
 We created a threshold by using an appropriate relative and/or an additional constant offset.
 The initial results showed that we can detect a big portion of the actual CE events.
 However, by inspecting the daily plots of